Kanackle/SP-500_stock_data/README.md

 For this project we decided to use PostgreSQL for our relational database system.
 We created a folder that consists of tables and their predefined relationships.
 Each CSV file's data will be loaded into a table.
 We will create tables and define relationships as we progress through this project.
 The database was created and stored in one local server.
-For our stock datasets, we told SQL that the values for columns such as Open, Close, High, Low, and Volume are TINYINT which is the type of integer that contains 0-255 decimal points in order to correctly import the data and create the tables.
+For our stock datasets, we told SQL that the values for columns such as Open, Close, High, Low, and Volume are NUMERIC which is the type of integer that contains 0-255 decimal points in order to correctly import the data and create the tables.

 ## Machine Learning Model